 With an associate in arts degree from Modesto Junior College, George Lucas enrolled in University of Southern California's Division of Cinema at the School of Performing arts in 1965.
-His class became renowned for birthing a generation of very successful filmmakers, including Walter Murch, Willard Huyck, Caleb Deshanel, Bob Dalva, Don Glut, Charles Lippincott, Matthew Robbins, Hal Barwood, Richard Walter and John Milius, who dubbed the class ‘the class the stars fell on,’ referring to the West Point class of 1915, which famously birth a number of generals and a U.S. president.
+His class became renowned for birthing a generation of very successful filmmakers, including Walter Murch, Willard Huyck, Caleb Deshanel, Bob Dalva, Don Glut, Charles Lippincott, Matthew Robbins, Hal Barwood, Richard Walter and John Milius, who dubbed the class ‘the class the stars fell on,’ referencing a West Point class of 1915 which famously birthed a number of generals and a U.S. president.

-Lucas was a hard-working student, who had plenty of disdain for the establishment rules and who after his initial success with Look at Life began pushing himself further and further, culminating in his work on THX 1138 4EB.
+Lucas was a hard-working student with disdain for the establishment, and after his initial success with Look at Life began pushing himself further and further, culminating in his work on the student version of THX 1138 4EB.

 Look at Life (1965)

 Lucas's very first short, a Lipsett-esque 16mm kinestasis, which won numerous awards.